Pranav-Halgekar/Dnn-to-classify-marksheets/README.md

 4. Classifying marksheets
+>> please change working directory to your working directory wherever indicated by comments.
 >> save the marksheet_classification.hdf5 in dnn application folder
 >> add images to the test_data folder and run  the renaming code
 >> run  the classification file.py.
 This generates four folders containing classified images